usnistgov/5G-NR-LTE-Sidelink-Capacity-Estimator/README.md

 For unicast and under different NR sidelink configurations at the public safety band (Band n14), the NR Sidelink capacity estimator calculates the maximum achievable data rate in (Mb/s), together with the associated overhead components.

-The parametered to be configured are listed as below.
+The parameters to be configured are listed as below.
 The ranges of the parameters are set per the 3rd Generation Partnership Project (3GPP) specifications.

 - Numerology.
 Per 3GPP, for Band n14 10 MHz, the valid values are 0 and 1.
 - Number of PRBs (Physical Resource Blocks).
 Per 3GPP, for Band n14 10 MHz, the maximum number of PRBs are 52 and 24 for *&mu;* = 0 and 1, respectively.
 The allocated number of PRBs is no larger than the maximum number of PRBs.